Polynomials with core entropy zero: Simplicial tuning and simplicial quotient

 \subsection{Bounding the combinatorial complexity}

 \begin{proof}[Proof of Theorem \ref{thm:fb}] Suppose $f$ has core entropy zero.
 Then by Theorem \ref{prop:fb}, there exists a finite sequence $f_0 = f, f_1,..., f_k(z) = z^d$ such that $f_{i+1}$ is the simplicial quotient of $f_i$.
-Note that $f_i$ is a simplicial tuning of $f_{i+1}$.
-So $f$ is obtained from $z^d$ by a finite sequence of simplicial tunings.
+Since $f_i$ is a simplicial tuning of $f_{i+1}$, $f$ is obtained from $z^d$ by a finite sequence of simplicial tunings.
 The reverse direction follows from Corollary \ref{cor:fcz}. \end{proof}

-To prove Theorem \ref{thm:cgrb}, we need a bound of $\mathscr{C}_{c}(f)$ on the other direction.
+To prove Theorem \ref{thm:cgrb}, we need a bound of $\mathscr{C}_{c}(f)$ in the other direction.
 To achieve this, we prove the following lemma (cf. Lemma \ref{lem:fbgr}). \begin{lem} Let $f\in\mathcal{P}_d$ be a \pcf polynomial with core entropy zero, with $f(z) \neq z^d$.
 Let $g$ be the simplicial quotient of $f$.
 Then

 \end{lem}

 \begin{proof} By Lemma \ref{lem:fbgr}, it suffices to show $\mathscr{C}_{gr}(f) \geq \mathscr{C}_{gr}(g) + 1$.